You're Not Quackers!

 - Race info

 - A list of runner-up prizes

 Ever Seen the Ducky Wucky River Race?

-The 2017 race is May 13 at 4 p.m. on the Nashua River, off Still River Depot Road, in Harvard, Mass.
+The Ducky Wucky RIver Race is held annually the Saturday before Mother's Day on the Nashua River, off Still River Depot Road, in Harvard, Mass.
 Up to 10,000 rubber duckies compete in the race, but it depends on how many ducks are adopted (tickets sold).